surajkarki66/initdemy-authentication-PENN-Stack/README.md

 ## First steps

 - Make sure to have TSLint installed and set as default formatter
-- Run `yarn i` or `npm i` inside the server folder before starting the server.
+- Run `yarn install` or `npm i` inside the server folder before starting the server.
 - create .env file.
 See example below.

 ```